 Abracadabra has a very cool, funky Moroccan theme going on.
-From the vibrant furnishings brought in from Morocco to the fabulous menu that includes exotic food, it's definitely an experience.
+From the vibrant furnishings brought in from Morocco to the fabulous menu that includes exotic foods of Mexico and Spain, it's definitely an experience.

 I went along with a group once and we had platters with delicious Moroccan spiced chips, spicy Hungarian sausage, prawn cutlets plus lots more.
 I'll just say, we didn't leave hungry that's for sure.

 The Abracadabra Menu has a good range from cabinet food through to dinners fit for a King… or Queen.